Economic growth halves hunger in Asia over 25 years: U.N.

 BANGKOK (Thomson Reuters Foundation) - Economic growth helped the Asia-Pacific region to halve the proportion of those who have too little to eat to 12 percent of its population over the past 25 years, meeting one of the U.N.
 Millennium Development Goals, U.N. officials said on Thursday.

-The target, one of eight international development goals set by the United Nations in 2000, was to halve the proportion of hungry people around the world by 2015 from 1990 levels.
+The target, one of eight international development goals agreed upon by world leaders in 2000, was to halve the proportion of hungry people around the world by 2015 from 1990 levels.

 "This is an historic achievement, a great milestone of which the Asia-Pacific region should be proud," said Hiroyuki Konuma, regional representative of the U.N.
 Food and Agriculture Organization (FAO).